Nigel Jarrett was at the Vale of Glamorgan Festival for a performance by the BBC National Orchestra of Wales, conducted by Graham Fitkin.

 John Adams: Absolute Jest

-This concert was recorded live for broadcast tonight, Monday 29 May on BBC Radio 3
+This concert was part of the Vale of Glamorgan Festival and was recorded live for broadcast tonight, Monday 29 May on BBC Radio 3

 Header image of Sophie Westbrooke courtesy https://www.sophiewestbrooke.co.uk/